-About 91% of Alaris’ investment is in U.S. based companies and the balance is in Canadian companies.
-Alaris focuses on business, professional, information and healthcare services, distribution and logistics, industrials and consumer products industries.
-By industry, 58% of its investments are in business services, 35% in industrials, and 7% in consumer products and services.
+About 85% of Alaris’ investment is in U.S.-based companies and the balance 15% is in Canadian companies.
+Alaris focuses on business, healthcare, industrial, professional, construction, and IT services industries.

 - Ticker: TSE:AD.UN